jiayihu/talks/type-safer-react-redux/presentation.md

 # Origins

-Types are important for compiled language: different types does not use the same amount of memory.
+Types are important for compiled language: different types does not use the same memory.

 ^ the computer needs to be made aware of that to make sure it does not enter an invalid state during runtime.
 What about not compiled languages like JavaScript?